NationalCentreTruthReconciliation/Secure-Record-Transfer/docs/running/local.rst

 If this is your first time running the app, you will want to migrate the database tables and create a super user account to use to log in to the app.
-To do so, run these commands:
+To do so, run these commands from the same folder as the :code:`manage.py` script:

 .. code-block:: console

-    (env) $ cd bagitobjecttransfer
     (env) $ python3 manage.py migrate
     (env) $ python3 manage.py createsuperuser